RandolphVI/Next-Basket-Recommendation/README.md

 1. Pooling operation on the items in a basket to get the representation of the basket.
 2. The input layer comprises a series of basket representations of a user.
-3. Dynamic representation of the user can be obtained in the hidden layer.
+3. The dynamic representation of the user can be obtained in the hidden layer.
-4. Finally the output layer shows scores of this user towards all items.
+4. The output layer shows scores of this user towards all items.

 References: